-However, the farmer cannot forget that the success of her business ultimately depends on the grass, which is the food for the cows which make the milk which produces the cheese which is put on the pizza.
+However, the farmer cannot forget that the success of her business ultimately depends on the grass, which is the food for the cows.
 Knowing this, a smart farmer and good business person will make sure that the grass grows long, and that the cows are well fed.